leopard gecko 3d book mockup

 The medium needs to be present in a 1″ – 2″ inch (5.08 cm) layer in the egg box and incubator.

-Buy your material from a pet store to ensure the medium is free of parasites and chemicals.
+Buy your material from a local pet store to ensure the medium is free of parasites and chemicals.

 Spray Bottle – If the humidity in the incubator isn’t enough for your eggs, they’ll begin to dent or collapse.